How to Avoid PMI Without a 20% Down Payment | 2025

 • PMI (private mortgage insurance) is applied to conventional mortgages.
 It can be canceled at 80% loan-to-value ratio (LTV) or removed automatically at 78% LTV

 • MIP (mortgage insurance premium) is applied to loans insured by the Federal Housing Administration (FHA loans).
-It cannot be canceled, and it will not be removed automatically unless the homeowner bought with more than 10% down and paid MIP for a full 11 years
+MIP cannot be canceled; borrowers pay MIP for the life of the loan.
+However, in some cases, MIP can be removed when the homeowner put more than 10% down and has paid MIP for a full 11 years

 Because of the FHA’s mortgage insurance rules, many borrowers prefer conventional PMI.
 It will eventually fall off on its own, whereas most borrowers with FHA MIP are stuck paying it until they refinance or pay off their loan.